-MBA IT Program International Student Policy
+International Student Policy

-For international students, the MBA IT program is taught on a cohort schedule with courses offered in a predetermined sequence in order to meet the federal full-time enrollment requirement.
-For this reason, courses cannot be transferred into the program because transferring in courses would mean that a student would not be enrolled full time for one or more terms, thus jeopardizing the student's visa status.
+For international students, the MBA program is taught on a cohort schedule with courses offered in a predetermined sequence in order to meet the full course of study requirement.
+For this reason, courses cannot be transferred into the program because transferring in courses would mean that a student may not be enrolled full time for one or more terms, thus jeopardizing the student's visa status.